anilbegin/reactpracgit/README.md

 **Practice** using basic git commands

 - Create a basic React App,
+  - introducing props
+  - using functions for a component
+  - introducing useState
+  - introducing useEffect
 - upload/push the React App to Github using git commands.